Translation:You all drink the water.

 - loro = they (he/she+other people)

-"you all" has been used in these first lessons to differentiate "tu" from "voi".
+"you all" is used at the early stages to differentiate "tu" from "voi".

 No, nor is there one between loro they and Loro you plural formal.
 It seems strange to us, but actually German is even worse.
 They use sie for both she and they (with a different conjugation) and Sie is the formal you, both singular and plural which is conjugated like sie for they.